Dineshkumar510/CRUD-operations-Express-Mongoose-/README.md

 MongoDB is a document-oriented database which stores data in JSON-like documents with dynamic schema.
 It means you can store your records without worrying about the data structure such as the number of fields or types of fields to store values.

-Using the Express and Mongoose, It is possible to interact directly with MongoDB which is less interactive but works effectively!.
+Using the Express and Mongoose, It is possible to interact directly with MongoDB which the builtin Website is less interactive but works effectively!.